Programs for Visitors with Disabilities

 Art Beyond Sight

 The MFAH offers “Art Beyond Sight” as a gallery program for visitors who are blind or have low vision.
 Trained gallery educators use verbal descriptions and hands-on materials to engage participants with the Museum’s collections and exhibitions.
+Art Beyond Sight is offered on the second Saturday of the month.
 Visit the calendar for listings.
 Admission is free, but space is limited, so be sure to preregister.
-For more information or to sign up, contact firstname.lastname@example.org or 713.639.7319.
+Contact email@example.com to sign up and for more information.

 Visitors with Alzheimer’s or Dementia

 Discover and discuss works of art together in the galleries during this hour-long program designed for individuals with Alzheimer’s disease or dementia, with their family members or care partners.
 Looking Together is offered on the second Monday of the month.
 Visit the calendar for listings and times.
 Admission is free, but space is limited, so be sure to preregister.
-For more information or to sign up, contact firstname.lastname@example.org or 713.639.7319.
+Contact firstname.lastname@example.org to sign up and for more information.

 Looking Together is made possible through a partnership between the Museum of Fine Arts, Houston, and the Alzheimer's Association Houston & Southeast Texas Chapter.

-Assistive listening devices are available for use during gallery programs with at least three days' advance notice.
-Call 713.639.7319 or 713.639.7390 (TTY) or email firstname.lastname@example.org for more information or to submit a request for an interpreter or assistive listening device.
-To request an assistive listening device for lectures, films, and other programs in the Brown Auditorium Theater, speak to any staff person in attendance.
+Assistive listening devices are available for use during lectures, films, and other programs in the Brown Auditorium Theater.
+To request an assistive listening device, speak to any staff person in attendance.